 More updates on e-reader support, especially w.r.t WCAG 2.1 (2018) accessibility guidelines will be announced shortly.

-Some of these issues about books on web, their behavior and accessibility needs are
+Some of these issues about "books on web", their behavior and accessibility considerations are

 Frequently Raised Concerns

-Put simply a Superbook is a highly-scalable, responsive and adaptive e-book
+Put simply, a Superbook is a bare bones adaptive e-book container

 as opposed to fixed or fluid ones elsewhere.

-Each page of a Superbook is a virgin iframe, a sandboxed code playground, that accepts a very limited quantity of content.
+Each page is a virgin iframe, a sandboxed code playground, that accepts a very limited quantity of content due to pagination.

 Yes, absolutely!
 That's the magical part of it… 🙂